Home » Economy » Unified Payment Interface

 UPI supports various additional features like barcode-based payments, over-the-counter payments, bill payments, subscription payments, and more.
 You can use the UPI app to scan QR codes or enter merchant details to make payments at physical stores or for online purchases.

-By leveraging technologies like IMPS and Aadhaar-Enabled Payment System (AEPS), UPI ensures smooth and secure transactions while providing a convenient and interoperable payment system for individuals in India.
+By leveraging technologies like IMPS and the Aadhaar-Enabled Payment System (AEPS), UPI ensures smooth and secure transactions while providing a convenient and interoperable payment system for individuals in India.
 It eliminates the need for physical cards or entering bank details during every transaction, making mobile payments simpler and safer.

 Read about: Public Sector Banks